Honey Balsamic Vinaigrette—Favorite Dressing 5 Ways

 Ingredients

-• Olive Oil: make sure to use only high-quality olive oil.
-There are a lot of fakes out there.
-Some sources say that Kirkland has been verified to be a solid brand and that’s what I typically use.
+• Olive Oil: make sure to use only high-quality olive oil since there are a lot of fakes out there.
+Some sources say that Kirkland’s olive oil has been verified to be a solid brand.

-• Dijon mustard: adds the best tang to this recipe.
-I’ve included instructions for an alternative in the recipe card.
+• Dijon Mustard: adds the best tang to this recipe.
+See the recipe card for an alternative.

-• Substitute 1/4 cup apple cider or red wine vinegar plus 2 teaspoons xylitol or a dash of stevia for the balsamic vinegar for low carb / Trim Healthy Mama – S.
+• Balsamic Vinegar Alternative: Substitute 1/4 cup apple cider or red wine vinegar plus 2 teaspoons xylitol or a dash of stevia for the balsamic vinegar for low carb/Trim Healthy Mama (S).

-• Use xylitol, vegetable glycerine, or a 1/32 teaspoon/dash of stevia instead of honey for a low-carb/keto option.
+• Sweetener Alternatives: Use xylitol, vegetable glycerine, or a 1/32 teaspoon/dash of stevia instead of honey for a low-carb/keto option.

 Variations